 Can You Go to Jail at an Arraignment?
-Legal Insights
+Insights from a Law Group

 Can you go to jail at an arraignment?
 Learn about the legal outcomes during arraignments.